famiclone6502/DIY_Datalink_Adapter/README.md

 -  Timex Datalink watch (tested with Datalink 150)

 ## Libraries Used
-This currently requires two Arduino libraries, add them with the Library Manager in the Arduino software.
+This currently requires three Arduino libraries, add them with the Library Manager in the Arduino software.
 -  AltSoftSerial (tested with version 1.4.0)
 -  DigitalIO (tested with version 1.0.0)
+-  SafeString (for millisDelay, tested with version 4.1.15)

 ## Connecting it all
 Connect the Arduino Uno to RS232 TTL adapter using wires with Dupont connectors.
 Add an LED with 1k resistor.
 Power the Arduino Uno via USB.
 Connect null modem cable from the PC to the TTL adapter.<br><br>